Doctoral Internship in Health Service Psychology 2025-2026

 WSU CAPS is an APPIC member participating in the APPIC internship match process (APPIC Number 1618 Internship Program).

-The four doctoral internship positions available at CAPS for the 2024-2025 training year are full-time, 12-month, professional appointments at the WSU Pullman campus.
-The internship begins July 1, 2024 and concludes on June 30, 2025.
-The stipend is $36,513.12 with additional benefits of health coverage, life insurance, sick leave, training leave, and vacation days.
+The four doctoral internship positions available at CAPS for the upcoming training year are full-time, 12-month, professional appointments at the WSU Pullman campus.
+The internship begins July 1, 2025 and concludes on June 30, 2026.
+The stipend is $38,173 with additional benefits of health coverage, life insurance, sick leave, training leave, and vacation days

-As part of the Division of Student Affairs and Cougar Health Services (CHS), CAPS addresses the mental health needs of students and contributes to the quality of life of the campus community.
+As part of Student Affairs and Cougar Health Services (CHS), CAPS addresses the mental health needs of students and contributes to the quality of life of the campus community.

 The WSU internship program takes a developmental approach in preparing interns for entry-level positions in a range of health service psychology settings, including university counseling centers.

 CAPS provides generalist training while fostering the development of specialized skills in a range of interventions for diverse clientele and needs.
-Interventions include initial consultations, individual therapy, groups and workshops, crisis management, LD and ADHD assessment, biofeedback, substance assessment and intervention, outreach, and consultation.
+Direct services include initial consultations, individual therapy, groups and workshops, crisis management, LD and ADHD assessment, biofeedback, substance assessment and intervention, outreach, and consultation.

 Given the integrated CHS structure, each CAPS intern regularly covers a brief Same Day Mental Health (SDMH) shift in the medical clinic.